Hawk's Nest Road is a twisting and rolling breathtaking ride in NY

-Hawk's Nest Road is a fantastic, winding piece of asphalt located outside Port Jervis, in southern New York near the Pennsylvania state line, in USA.
-It’s part of the New York’s Route 97 running alongside the side of several cliffs overlooking the Delaware River.
+Hawk's Nest Road is the name of a fantastic, winding piece of asphalt located outside Port Jervis, in southern New York, in USA.
+It’s a curvy, cliffside stretch of road along the Delaware River with breathtaking views.

 Where does Hawk's Nest Road start and end?

 Part of the Scenic Upper Delaware Byway, the road is totally paved.
 It’s a snake-like route along the Delaware River with stunning views.
 The road (New York State Route 97) is 112km (69.5 miles) long, running from Port Jervis (a city at the confluence of the Neversink and Delaware rivers in western Orange County) to Hancock (a village in Delaware County).
 Most of the route follows a shoreline path along the river at roughly water level.
 The most famous part of the drive is a short curvy section with 9 turns known as Hawk's Nest.
 Running along the shoulder of the bluffs towering over the river valley, its name is derived from the birds of prey that nest in the area.

 Is the Hawk's Nest Road scenic?